MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 ### Key benefits
 {{ site.data.keys.product }} System Pattern provides the following benefits:

 * Predefined templates enable you to build patterns in a simple way for the most typical {{ site.data.keys.mf_server }} deployment topologies.
-Examples of the topologies are:
+Examples of the topologies are
     * IBM WebSphere  Application Server Liberty profile single node
     * IBM WebSphere Application Server Liberty profile multiple nodes
     * IBM WebSphere Application Server full profile single node
     * IBM WebSphere Application Server full profile multiple nodes
     * Clusters of WebSphere Application Server Network Deployment servers

-    In V8.0.0 MobileFirst Application Center, deployment topologies such as:
+    * In {{ site.data.keys.mf_app_center }}, deployment topologies such as
         * IBM WebSphere Application Server Liberty profile single node
         * IBM WebSphere Application Server full profile single node
 * Script packages act as building blocks to compose extended deployment topologies such as automating the inclusion of an analytics server in a pattern and flexible DB VM deployment options.
 WebSphere Application Server and DB2 script packages are available through the inclusion of WebSphere Application Server and DB2 pattern types.
 * Optional JNDI properties in the runtime deployment script package allow fine-grained tuning for the deployment topology.
 In addition, deployment topologies that are built with IBM WebSphere Application Server full profile now support accessing the WebSphere Application Server Administration Console, which gives you full control over the configuration of the application server.

 ### Important restrictions